immmersive/codesmash-ai/pragmatism.md

 - Potential solutions
 - Goal - end state

 We can then apply our main Axiom and conclude that from the potential solutions, we should pick the best solution to reach the goal.
+If we are picking the best solution from a set of possible solutions, then we are not presented with an optimization problem and our solution is actually the optimal result.
+Since we are working with all possible patterns in question, we are in this case talking about a general optimization method.
+This method is our Pragmatic Analysis which aims to use the right tool for the right job according to our main Axiom.
+It does so by taking into account all possible ideas is form of patterns.
+It then evaluates these patterns with respect to the goal we are trying to achieve.
+Once evaluated, the optimal, i.e. the best solution is presented.